WONDERlust91/WONDERlust91.github.io/source/_posts/English单词本.md

   1. noun: an agreement or a settlement of a dispute that is reached by each side making concessions.

-     _"an ability to listen to two sides in a dispute, and devise a compromise acceptable to both"_
+     _"eventually they reached a compromise"_

+     - an intermediate state between conflicting alternatives reached by mutual concession.

+       _"a compromise between the freedom of the individual and the need to ensure orderly government"_

+  2. noun: the expedient acceptance of standards that are lower than is desirable.

+     _"sexism should be tackled without compromise"_

-  2. verb: settle a dispute by mutual concession.
+  3. verb: settle a dispute by mutual concession.

      _"in the end we compromised and deferred the issue"_

-  3. verb: accept standards that are lower than is desirable.
+  4. verb: accept standards that are lower than is desirable.

      _"we were not prepared to compromise on safety"_

+     - weaken or harm by accepting standards that are lower than is desirable.

+       _"he won't accept any decisions which compromise his principles"_

-  4. verb: bring into disrepute or danger by indiscreet, foolish, or reckless behavior.
+  5. verb: bring into disrepute or danger by indiscreet, foolish, or reckless behavior.

      _"situations in which his troops could be compromised"_

+     - cause to become vulnerable or function less effectively.

+       _"yo-yo dieting can compromise your immune system"_

 - compulsion (compel 的变形)